loayalsaid1/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

     - Print all the states in the database
 - 8. First state
     - Display the first record in the "states" table
+- 9. Contains 'a'
+    - Display all the states has 'A' letter in it